Eugenia Jones Bacon: Lyddy: A Tale of the Old South

 Bacon's novel Lyddy: A Tale of the Old South was originally published in 1898 by Continental Pub.
 Co.
 Bacon was reportedly motivated to write the novel after the daughter of her dinner hosts, who had read Uncle Tom's Cabin, began crying after learning Bacon had been a slaveowner.

-Lyddy is set in Siberty County, Georgia (a fictionalized version Bacon's' native Liberty County) during the Antebellum period and depicts a romance between two enslaved people: Marlborough, a coachman; and Lyddy, a nurse.
+Lyddy is set in Siberty County, Georgia (a fictionalized version Bacon's' native Liberty County) during the Antebellum period and depicts a romance between two slaves: Marlborough, a coachman; and Lyddy, a nurse.
 Research by Lucinda H. MacKethan suggests that many of the novels's characters, including Marlborough, were based on real people whom Bacon had known during her childhood.
 The real Marlborough (also spelled Marlboro) was enslaved by the Jones family and served in the Confederate Army during the American Civil War.
 The character Parson C.C. was likely based on Charles Colcock Jones.

 An example of Anti-Tom literature, Lyddy presents a fictional and romanticized version of slavery and plantation life in the Southern United States prior to the abolition of slavery.
 The novel promotes the ideas of slavery as a positive good and the lost cause of the Confederacy.

 In 1998, Lyddy was republished by the University of Georgia Press with an introduction by MacKethan.